jonahpena/CampaignSort/README.md

 These components work together to provide a well-structured and scalable architecture for the application.

-These components work together to provide a well-structured and scalable architecture for the application.

 ### Adding a new attribute
 To add a new attribute to the Campaign class, you need to: